Skip to content

 Ever wonder if you could run your entire collaborative workspace on a box from eBay?
 One developer thinks so, and he's built Axomind to prove it.

-4 min read 2 days, 23 hours ago
+4 min read 2 weeks ago

 A conceptual image showing a split screen.
 One side depicts a sleek, modern server rack with glowing lights.
 The other side shows a minimalist desk with a laptop and a small, unassuming home server.